 Philips conducted a clinical trial with the University Hospital of Aachen to test the affect and safety of Philips BlueControl when it comes to the symptoms of psoriasis vulgaris.
 In the trial patients were treated for 12 weeks and showed a 50% reduction of the symptoms according to the local Psoriasis Area Severity Index (PASI).
 There were no side effects to the blue LED light treatment.

 The Philips Blue Control will be prescribed by physicians, reducing the need for patients to make regular appointments.
 The system can be easily integrated into a patient’s daily routine by simply wearing the strip on affected arms, legs, elbows and knees.
-The UV-free LED light therapy has 40 high-intensity blue LEDs with tailored light settings.
+The UV-free LED light therapy has 40 high-intensity blue LED light bulbs with tailored light settings.
 The device is battery powered so can be used anywhere.

-LEDs for medical treatments require special features which exceed those of conventional LEDs. including high intensities and tailored adjustments such as pulsed LED light.
+LED light bulbs for medical treatments require special features which exceed those of conventional LED light bulbs. including high intensities and tailored adjustments such as pulsed LED light.